-Banking activity in Vietnam is governed by the Law on the State Bank of Vietnam ('the SBV Law') and the Law on Credit Institutions ('the LCI') both passed on 16 June 2010 and effective on 1 January 2011,6 as well as a number of implementing decrees, circulars and decisions issued by the government, the SBV and the Ministry of Finance.
+Banking activity in Vietnam is governed by the Law on the State Bank of Vietnam ('the SBV Law') and the Law on Credit Institutions ('the LCI') both passed on 16 June 2010 and effective from 1 January 2011,5 as well as a number of implementing decrees, circulars and decisions issued by the government, the SBV and the Ministry of Finance.

 The cross-border supply of banking services into Vietnam is heavily restricted by Vietnamese law.
-Offshore banks may generally not provide services to Vietnamese
+Offshore banks may generally not provide services to Vietnamese entities, with the notable exception of hard currency loans (which are subject to strict exchange control regulations).